LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ### Mount an ext file system on Windows (with WSL2 only) (non-persistent)

-First you must be running Windows 11 Build 22000 or higher and have admin privileges.
+First, you must be running Windows 11 Build 22000 or higher and have admin privileges.

 ``` Powershell